The Andie MacDowell Renaissance Is Upon Us

 The '90s icon has always done things her own way.
 Now, the world is finally catching up to her.

-andie macdowell standing against a sunset
+andie macdowell in front of a sunset

 Eres bra top; Prada skirt.